top of page

 A Brief History

 David Wick and Irene Kai brought the seeds of a Culture of Peace from their years of work with Pathways To Peace in which David had been active since 1980.
-They were joined by Herb Rothschild, Eric Sirotkin, Patricia Sempowich, Kathleen Gamer and Elinor Berman to explore, plan and organize an association, work closely with the Ashland City Council.
+They were joined by Herb Rothschild and Eric Sirotkin to explore, plan and organize an association and work closely with the Ashland City Council.
 The process took two years.
 A City Council proclamation embracing and encouraging a Culture of Peace community was unanimously approved on March 15, 2015 and the Ashland Culture of Peace Commission, a citizen's commission, was launched in a community celebration on September 21, 2015.

 An initial step was to identify a vision that expressed a Culture of Peace in Ashland in 2015: a world that works for all.
 That vision of the Culture of Peace evolved to a community-wide movement dedicated to transforming our attitudes, behaviors, and institutions into ones that foster harmonious relationships with each other and the natural world.

-Cities are the real societal structural level where the Culture of Peace rubber meets the road.
+Cities are the real societal structural level where the Culture of Peace becomes a community reality.
 The individual person is always the bottom line in peace and peace-building daily choices, but it is the city that has the reach, authority, responsibility and influence to set the positive tone and direction for so many people.
 This can be done by beginning to use the Culture of Peace as a compass for guidance and a lens to see and understand differently.

 With very skilled, inspired and dedicated volunteers ACPC focused on engaging the community in areas where conflict, disharmony and concern were emerging.
 Simultaneously, attention was given to providing community education in some of the fundamentals of communication and community building.